top of page

 Summary

-Cord is a private-by-design messenger that does not require phone numbers, email addresses, or contact uploads.
-Messages and media are end-to-end encrypted so Cord’s servers cannot read message contents.
-To deliver messages, Cord processes limited delivery metadata such as random device identifiers and push tokens.
+Cord is a private-by-design messenger.
+You can use Cord without phone numbers, email-based accounts, or contact uploads.
+Messages and media are end-to-end encrypted, so Cord’s servers are designed not to access message content.
+To operate the service, Cord processes limited technical metadata such as random app-generated device identifiers and push notification tokens.

 1) What Cord Collects

-Cord collects only what is needed to operate the service:
+Cord collects only the data needed to provide and secure the service:

 • Delivery metadata:

-• Optional profile metadata you choose to share in a cord: Alias/display name and profile avatar (used for participant display).
+• Optional profile metadata you choose to share in a cord: Alias/display name and profile avatar.

 • Location data